-Last night I made the candy corn cone craft I’ve been seeing around everywhere and I thought they were great but I wanted to brighten it up a bit.
-With all the excitement of meeting Kathie Lee Gifford over the weekend I also had wine on my mind. 😉 And on my way to work this morning, when I talked to my sister about it, we came up with this quick and easy wine bottle candy corn light.
+Last night I made a super cool Halloween craft – the candy corn cone craft I’ve been seeing around everywhere.
+I thought they were great, but I wanted to brighten it up a bit.
+With all the excitement of meeting Kathie Lee Gifford over the weekend, I also had wine on my mind. 😉 Also, on my way to work this morning, when I talked to my sister about it, we came up with this quick and easy wine bottle candy corn light.
 Tonight I worked through it as it was a little bit trickier than the candy corn cones.
 The smooth surface and shape of the bottle created a little challenge but was well worth it!

 Wine Bottle – twist off and empty 🙂 (must be a twist off)

 Halloween Craft Directions: